vegaprotocol/specs/protocol/0056-REWA-rewards_overview.md

 At the end of epoch 3 make sure that no transfer is made to the reward account as the proposer of the market has already been paid the proposer bonus once and there are no other eligible markets.

-### Distributing market creation rewards - missed opportunity (<a name="0056-REWA-042" href="#0056-REWA-042">0056-REWA-042</a>)
+### Distributing market creation rewards - account funded after reaching requirement (<a name="0056-REWA-042" href="#0056-REWA-042">0056-REWA-042</a>)
 #### Rationale
-Market goes above the threshold in trading value in an epoch before the reward account for the market for the reward type has any balance - therefore the proposer will not get compensated, not now, not ever.
+Market goes above the threshold in trading value in an epoch before the reward account for the market for the reward type has any balance - proposer does receive reward even if account is funded at a later epoch.

 #### Setup
 * Setup a market ETHUSDT settling in USDT.